 Here are some of the measures being taken in each of our project countries:

-In Indonesia. the Partnership in Action against Child Labour in Agriculture (PAACLA) is also adapting communications and meetings to use online tools.
+In Indonesia, the Partnership in Action against Child Labour in Agriculture (PAACLA) is also adapting communications and meetings to use online tools.
 Project work in the field is being adapted to avoid large gatherings.
-The child friendly village task force and child forum will meet in small numbers.
-In collaboration with local authorities, ECLT’s project partners (LPKP and Santai) are helping to disseminate disinfectant spray and hand sanitizers to households and public facilities.
+The Child Friendly Village Task Force and Child Forum will meet in small numbers.
+In collaboration with local authorities, ECLT’s project partners (LPKP and SANTAI) are helping to disseminate disinfectant spray and hand sanitizers to households and public facilities.
+Billboards and posters with messages from the WHO and the Government to prevent farmers and communities from catching COVID-19 were displayed in 12 villages.
+A COVID-19 Prevention Handbook was also produced directed to Village Task Force, Regional Facilitators and Children's Forums on how to inform communities on COVID-19.
+Malawi

-In Malawi, focus has been put on raising awareness at community level by adapting and translating key health messaging for dissemination through radio programmes, mobile vans and distribution of printed materials.
-Moreover, small radios and hygienic material (i.e. hand sanitizer, water buckets, masks and gloves) have been provided to the targeted communities.
+In Malawi, focus has been put on raising awareness at community level by adapting and translating key health messaging with the support of community structures.
+The messages have been shared with Ministry of Health for endorsement prior to dissemination through radio programmes, mobile vans and distribution of printed materials.

-Hygienic material has also been made available for communities in Mozambique.
+Hygiene materials were also been made available for communities in Mozambique.
 Often remote communities do not have easy access to disinfectants and antibacterial gel.
-Farmers who received training to become Farming Business Advisors are being provided with airtime so they can still obtain daily guidance and support other farmers in the community and avoid field visits.
+Farmers who received training to become Farming Business Advisors are being provided with mobile data so they can still obtain daily guidance and support other farmers in the community and avoid field visits.
+Finally, 5 water wells in the 5 targeted primary schools will also be built.
+Ensuring supply of safe water to targeted communities would have a positive impact in their health and would also allow them to follow appropriate hygienic recommendations against COVID-19.

 We are evaluating the situation day by day, ready to provide additional funds if required.
 ECLT is in regular contact with our implementing partners to ensure that field staff and communities are being protected from risks.
 We are also assessing and adjusting our approach to align with the evolving recommendations from the World Health Organisation and National Governments.